Well-posedness of Dean-Kawasaki Equation with Singular Interactions: Approximation equation

 We will firstly show the existence of weak solutions of approximation equation \eqref{eq-5.1}, which are also weak in the probabilistic sense.
-Further, we introduce the definition of renormalized kinetic solution to \eqref{eq-5.1}.
-Finally, we prove that the weak solutions and renormalized kinetic solutions to \eqref{eq-5.1} are equivalent.
+Then, we introduce the definition of the renormalized kinetic solution to \eqref{eq-5.1}.
+Finally, we prove that the weak solutions and renormalized kinetic solutions are equivalent.